nuggetatafit/CSCE489_Project1_Vinoya/README.md

 3. `shellfuncts.h` - this .h file is the header file that is used to declare the functions that are within `shellfuncts.c`

-I am proud to say that this is the first ever shell and big project that I have done using Linux.
+I am proud to say that this is the first ever shell project that I have done using Linux.
 I hope you enjoy!

 ------------------